-DPST 209 | SELECTED TOPICS IN DIGITAL PRODUCTION AND STORYTELLING (2-2-3)
+DPST 209 | SELECTED TOPICS IN DIGITAL PRODUCTION AND STORYTELLING (2-2-3) Prerequisite: approval of the Dean | Upon demand

 The course aims at presenting various topics in Digital Production and Storytelling that are of interest to the students and the instructor.
 The course intends to widen and deepen the students' understanding of various issues related to the broadcast industry.